Pompeo Colajanni

-Pompeo Colajanni (Caltanissetta, 4 January 1906 – Palermo, 8 December 1987) was an Italian politician and Resistance leader during World War II.
-After the war he held various political positions, including that of Undersecretary for Defense in the Parri and De Gasperi I cabinets and of member of the Italian Chamber of Deputies in 1975-1976.
+Pompeo Colajanni (4 January 1906 – 8 December 1987) was an Italian politician and Resistance leader during World War II.
+After the war he held various political positions, including that of Undersecretary for Defense in the Parri and De Gasperi I cabinets and of member of the Italian Chamber of Deputies in 1975–1976.

 Biography

 Early life

 He was born in Caltanissetta, Sicily, in 1906, into a family of democratic and republican tradition since the Risorgimento; his grandfather Pompeo, his namesake, had founded the union against accidents for the miners of Sicily, and his great-uncle Napoleone Colajanni had been one of the founders of the Italian Republican Party.
 He graduated in law in the 1920s, and soon became a staunch anti-fascist and member of the then-banned Italian Communist Party; he was arrested for having worked for the establishment of an organization in which young republicans, socialists, communists and anarchists could meet and discuss their ideas.
 In 1940, during the Second World War, he was called up for military service and assigned to the "Cavalleggeri di Palermo" Cavalry Regiment, but was repeatedly transferred and finally sent to Piedmont for having promoted an organization of officers disappointed with the conduct of the war.
 When the Armistice of Cassibile was announced, on 8 September 1943, he was in Pinerolo, serving as lieutenant in the Regiment "Nizza Cavalleria" (1st), having been denied promotion to captain due to his anti-fascist past.